frnhr/HomingArrow/README.md

 #### Command `set_target`

-Parameters for this command are latitude and longitude, separated by a comma (and optionally a space as well):
+Parameters for this command are latitude and longitude, separated by a comma, and optionally a space as well.

 Good: